DXC Technology Co (DXC) Shares Plummet Below 1-Year High - News Heater

 DXC’s Market Performance

-The stock of DXC Technology Co (DXC) has seen a 1.23% increase in the past week, with a -2.08% drop in the past month, and a 4.85% gain in the past quarter.
-The volatility ratio for the week is 2.50%, and the volatility levels for the past 30 days are at 2.60% for DXC.
-The simple moving average for the past 20 days is -0.97% for DXC’s stock, with a -1.14% simple moving average for the past 200 days.
+The stock of DXC Technology Co (DXC) has seen a -1.86% decrease in the past week, with a -9.17% drop in the past month, and a 1.93% gain in the past quarter.
+The volatility ratio for the week is 2.31%, and the volatility levels for the past 30 days are at 2.71% for DXC.
+The simple moving average for the past 20 days is -2.40% for DXC’s stock, with a -2.93% simple moving average for the past 200 days.

-During the last 5 trading sessions, DXC rose by +1.23%, which changed the moving average for the period of 200-days by -0.60% in comparison to the 20-day moving average, which settled at $23.30.
-In addition, DXC Technology Co saw 1.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DXC fell by -2.08%, which changed the moving average for the period of 200-days by -9.70% in comparison to the 20-day moving average, which settled at $23.13.
+In addition, DXC Technology Co saw -0.83% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading